-Ian Ashton, head of UK retail at POP MART, said the new opening reflects the pace at which the brand’s London community has grown.
+Ian Ashton, head of UK retail at POP MART, commented the new opening reflects the pace at which the brand’s London community has grown.
+He said: “The growth of our London community has been incredible, and this store is a reflection of that momentum.

 “Charing Cross Road is more than a retail space; it’s where the POP MART universe comes to life, bringing together collectors, creativity and culture in one destination.
 This opening is about giving our community a home, while inviting new fans to discover what makes POP MART so unique.”